akembay/snntorch/README.rst

 Main Update
 ================

-This snntorch version has additional neuron types.
+This snntorch version has additional neuron types!

 ================